 Year 3 is an incredibly exciting time as the children begin their first year in a new Key Stage.
 Our focus this year will be to teach the Year 3 curriculum in order to ensure that children are working at the expected standard for their age by the end of the 2022/23 academic year.
 However, we will also be revising some of the key learning within the Year 2 curriculum; this will ensure that any gaps within their knowledge concerning Year 2 expectations have been closed and that children are fully able to access the learning intended for a Year 3 child.

-Over the course of the year, children in Year 3 will be exposed to a range of fantastic core texts during our English lessons, including: Stone Age Boy by Santoshi Kitumara, The Iron Man by Ted Hughes and Adam Baron’s Under Water Boy.
+Over the course of the year, children in Year 3 will be exposed to a range of fantastic core texts during our English lessons, including: Little Frida, The Thames: A Very Popular History, Beedle the Bard, and Blackberry Blue.
 We use these amazing texts in order to expose children to written language of a high quality and as a stimulus for their own written outcomes.

 In Year 3, we intend to create confident mathematicians who have a solid understanding of place value and are able to adopt a range of strategies when problem solving.
 By the end of Year 3, children will be familiar with formal written methods for all four operations of number and be able to fluently recall times tables 2s, 3s, 5s, 4s, 10s and 8s.